donald-pinckney/dependencies.science/src/pages/docs.md

 The `pg_restore` command may take up to around an hour or more, depending on hardware.

-### Connecting to the Database and Issuing Queries

 Once `pg_restore` completes, you can then connect to the database using `psql npm_data`, or any other SQL tool.
 To test that the import was successful, try to count the number of packages.
 It should look something like this: